Sandymount Hotel's History

-Sandymount Hotel enjoys a long & distinguished history which continues to whisper through the bricks & corniced ceilings of the 7 Victorian Houses which now comprise the modernised hotel.
+Sandymount Hotel enjoys a long & distinguished history which continues to whisper through the bricks & corniced ceilings of the eight Victorian Houses acquired over two generations which now comprise the modernised hotel on Herbert Road.

 These Victorian houses were originally built in 1866 as homes for Dublin City’s aristocracy.
 Famous residents included Sir Henry Robinson, Vice President of the Irish Local Government Board (1879-1891) and more recently, the Irish writer, Mary Kenny.

 A LOUGHRAN TRADITION

 As it stands today, Sandymount Hotel owes its roots to George Loughran from Cookstown, Co.
 Tyrone & his wife Rosaleen from Downpatrick, Co.
 Down in Northern Ireland.
 Together they opened the hotel in 1955 under its original name: The Mount Herbert Hotel.
 It was their first home and they bought it with the aid of fellow northerner, Michael O'Hare.